-The Troops to Teachers non-graduate programme is only open to service leavers who are eligible for resettlement support.
+The Troops to Teachers non-graduate programme is only open to ex-service personnel who are eligible for resettlement support.
 Usually this will mean that you have served for at least four years and are within five years of your discharge date at the start of the programme.

 This guidance applies to those who do not hold a university degree award.
 If you have already graduated with a degree, please use the Department for Education helpline (0800 389 2500) for advice on graduate opportunities.